How To Compute 2 3

 • Power of a Quotient: (a/b)<sup>m</sup> = a<sup>m</sup>/b<sup>m</sup>.
 Similar to the power of a product rule, but for quotients.

 While 2³ is simple enough to calculate directly, these properties become incredibly useful when dealing with more complex exponential expressions.
-For instance, if you needed to calculate 2⁵, you could use the Product of Powers rule: 2⁵ = 2² x 2³ = 4 x 8 = 32.
+Here's one way to look at it: if you needed to calculate 2⁵, you could use the Product of Powers rule: 2⁵ = 2² x 2³ = 4 x 8 = 32.
 This demonstrates how understanding exponent properties can simplify calculations.

 Method 3: Using a Calculator